-It can be seen from Table 1 that in Boidderbazer union, Sonargaon than a roughly two thirds of the tested tubewells were found to be contaminated with arsenic above the acceptable limit of 0.05 mg/L This clearly indicates that the situation is quite alarming.
+It can be seen from Tables 1 and 2 that in Boidderbazer union, Sonargaon than aroughly two thirds of the tested tubewells were found to be contaminated with arsenic above the acceptable limit of 0.05 mg/L and in Godkhali union of Jhikargacha this figure was roughly one third.
+This clearly indicates that the situation is quite alarming in both the places.